How to Select the Perfect French Bulldog Stud

 • DNA Health Testing

 The priority goal of every breeding program should be health.
-I would always recommend finding a DNA health tested and clear male, for example Spiffy with You Winnie Some Frenchies.
+I would always recommend finding a DNA health tested and clear male, such as Spiffy, when selecting your French Bulldog stud.

 Start by health testing your female to see if she is a carrier for any of the traits on the French Bulldog Health Panel.
 The current standard French Bulldog Health panel (according to mainstream DNA testing sites like Animal Genetics or UC Davis) is as follows: